frodefi/node-mongodb-json-server/README.md

 node-mongodb-json-server
 ========================

-Testing setting up a json-server with Node, Restify and node-mysql.
+Testing setting up a json-server with Node, Restify and node-mongodb-native.

-Restify can very easily be replaced with Express, probably without any other changes in the code.
+Restify can very easily be replaced with Express, probably just by changing the require-module to use Express.

 This json-server saves notes to a database.